-Access to Justice Manager
+Equity and Justice Manager

-Diana Singleton is the Access to Justice Manager at the Washington State Bar Association, where she provides support and leadership for the Washington State Access to Justice Board and the Council on Public Defense.
+Diana Singleton is the Equity and Justice Manager at the Washington State Bar Association, where she provides support and leadership for the Washington State Access to Justice Board and the Council on Public Defense.
 She previously served as the Director of Seattle University School of Law’s Access to Justice Institute (ATJI), which serves as a bridge between the law school and larger equal justice community.
 Through ATJI’s work, Diana and her team develop social justice opportunities for law students and graduates.
 Prior to joining ATJI, Diana was an attorney with the Northwest Justice Project for almost ten years, practicing in the areas of consumer, family, low-wage worker, and public benefits law.
 Diana also serves on the Board of Wayfind which offers transactional pro bono assistance to nonprofit organizations and low-income microentrepreneurs.
 She is a volunteer attorney with Open Door Legal Services where she provides free legal advice to people who are homeless.
 She is a proud alumna of Seattle University School of Law, Westmont College, and the Washington Equal Justice Community Leadership Academy.

-Access to Justice Specialist
+Equity and Justice Specialist

 Bonnie is the Equity and Justice Specialist at the Washington State Bar Association (WSBA), providing staff support to the Access to Justice Board and WSBA’s Council on Public Defense.
 Bonnie brings with her over a decade of experience in project management, communications, and nonprofit administration.
 Bonnie has a Masters in Public Administration from Seattle University and a B.A. from Willamette University.